Neo45666/DevOps-Projects/PROJECT 1/README.md

 The head command is useful for displaying the beginning of a text.
 You can specify how many lines you want to see with an option.

+## `tail` command

+tail command displays the last ten lines of a file. it allows users to check whether a file has new data or to read error messages.